alterway/formations/cours/openstack/openstack-deploiement.en.md

 -   Stores different metrics regarding usage of cloud services
 -   Provides APIs to retrieve these data
 -   Base to build billing tools (example: CloudKitty)

--   Uses MongoDB (by default) for storage
+### Ceilometer

+-   Retrieves data and stores them
+-   Used to be stored in MongoDB
+-   Now stored in Gnocchi

 ### Gnocchi: time-series database

 -   Why Gnocchi?
-To solve Ceilometer scaling issues
+To solve Ceilometer + MongoDB scaling issues
 -   Initiated by Ceilometer developers and integrated in the Ceilometer project team
--   Back-end replacing MongoDB for Ceilometer
+-   Provides an API to read and write data
+-   Uses a relational DB and an object storage system

 ## Heat: Resources orchestration